• About

 Bear’s Foot or Hairy Leafcup

-Native to the eastern United States, up to Michigan, and across to Texas and Kansas, this perennial plant can be found in forest gaps, along the edges of fields and forests, in thickets, bottomlands, and grasslands.
-It can grow in full sun or part shade and in a wide range of soil moisture conditions.
+Native to the eastern United States, up to Michigan, and across to Texas and Kansas (see the distribution map), this perennial plant can be found in forest gaps, along the edges of fields and forests, in thickets, bottomlands, and grasslands.
+It can grow in full sun or part shade and tolerates a wide range of soil moisture conditions.

 Bear’s foot (Smallanthus uvedalius (L.) Mack.
 Ex Small (synonym: Polymnia uvedalia)) can grow to be eight to ten feet tall.
-It has very large leaves – sometimes 10 to 12 inches in diameter.
+It has huge leaves – sometimes 10 to 12 inches in diameter.
 The leaves are lobed (3-5 lobes) and hairy.
 Leaves are arranged oppositely on the stalk.

 This native plant is in the aster family, so the flowers resemble miniature sunflowers.
 The blooms are about 2-3 inches in diameter and are composed of two types of flowers: bright yellow ray flowers encircling disk flowers.
 Only the ray flowers (the yellow “petals”) produce seeds.
 There are 7 to 13 ray flowers surrounding the disc flowers.